 Gibbon aims to cater to all sorts of schools, and the back end has a correspondingly large assortment of options.
 This can be overwhelming to start with, so this page aims to highlight the most important options when first setting up a school.
-The video below gives a quick start guide, with the following text going into more detail:
+The video below gives an overview of the initial setup of Gibbon, with the following text going into more detail:

 Integrated into the Gibbon installer, opt to include demo data when you configure your database to see what Gibbon looks like in a fully operational school.

 Before setting up the structure of your school, complete as many of the settings as possible in Admin > System Admin > System Settings.
 This will help ensure that you have access to as much of the system’s functionality as possible.

 Use the following options in the main menu under Admin > School Admin to set up basic structures in your school.

 - Manage School Years - almost all of Gibbon’s functionality is reliant on the concept of a school or academic year: this helps you see only the information that is relevant in many views.
 To function your system needs a “Current” school year, and can have any number of “Past” and “Upcoming” years.
 Each school year has a unique “sequence number”, which shows how it is ordered in relation to other years.